sguron/fmc-dialer/README.md

 FMC DIALER
 ==========

 FMC Dialer is a cross platform voip dialer written in python released under GPL v3 license.
-It uses the PJSIP library via python bindings for handling sip signaling and uses wxwidgets for drawing the user interface.
+It uses PJSIP library via its python bindings for handling sip signaling and uses wxwidgets for drawing the user interface.

-This is a dialer project that I created for one of my client a while back.
-The company and domain has long since disappeared.
-I am hopeful that this code could be useful to someone else.
+I wrote this code a while back for one of my clients who has long since disappeared.
+I hold all rights to the source.
+I am releasing the codebase with the hope that it could be useful to someone else.

 Parts
 ======